r-spatial/leafgl/README.md

 ### What doesn’t it do?

 For starters, it doesn’t guarantee to be working tomorrow.
-At this stage lealet.glify is pre-alpha and under heavy development so things are likely to change frequently.
+At this stage `leafgl` is pre-alpha and under heavy development so things are likely to change frequently.
 For example, we are thinking about shorter funtion names (e.g. `addGlPolygons` instead of the current `addGlifyPolygons`).
 Additionally, we are still figuring out which pathway is best to use in order to pass data from R to the browser.
 As a result, rendering environments other than the browser (or RStudio viewer) may not work properly or at all until we approach a more stable implementation.

 #### NOTE